Berlin Souvenir Guide: What’s Actually Worth It

 My second recommendation is to go to Charlottenburg for a more upscale shopping experience.
 Kurfürstendamm, or Ku’Damm, is your go-to.
 Explore the iconic Bikini Berlin for trendy boutiques, and don’t miss the top floor of KaDeWe, a foodie’s paradise, for gourmet treats and culinary souvenirs.

 One of the reasons why Alexanderplatz is so popular, beyond its landmarks, is the shopping.
-It’s incredibly touristy, and I think you’ll have a far better experience with my other recommendations.
+It’s incredibly touristy, and I think you’ll have a far better experience with my other recommendations than shopping for souvenirs here.